JAForbes/blog/posts/hooks-and-streams.md

 // Every stream has a .end stream.
 // You can be notified when a stream ends
-// by mapping over it, just like any other
+// by mapping over it (just like any other
-// stream
+// stream)
 count.end.map(
   () => console.log('Stop counting')
 )